shakeel-faiz/FF/11Nov-10/07-tvdb.md

 ## Typical TVDB files

-These files are typical TVDB which you may find
+These files are typical TVDB files which you may find

 - **Application.tvbd:** Holds settings and preferences for Apple TV
 - **Library Preferences.tvdb:** Holds configurations and preferences for the library